Chippewa, Michigan, US

 200 - 800 cfs

-UNCERTAIN.
-Likely very fast, pushy flow.
-All reasonable eddies and play may be washed out.
-We need your input.
-Add a comment or report.
+Mild, beginner play at a couple of the weirs.
 Gauge (416 sq.mi. drainage) is about 5 miles downstream, with no major tribs intervening, so should very accurately reflect flows in this reach.

 Two possible play sites are located near downtown Mount Pleasant.
 One is at Island Park.
 Go into